-The Company has issued 1,493,903 Series A CCPS at price of INR 328 per share amounting to INR 490 million.
-Company has further issued 1,722,047 and 146,375 Series B and Series B1 preference shares at price of INR 770 per share amounting to INR 1,325,98 million and INR 112.71 million respectively.
+The company has issued 1,493,903 0.01% Series A cumulative convertible preference shares (CCPS) at price of INR 328 per share amounting to INR 490 million.
+The Company has further issued 1,722,047 and 146,375 0.01% Series B compulsory convertible preference shares (CCPS) and 0.01% Series B1 compulsory convertible preference shares (CCPS) at price of INR 770 per share amounting to INR 1,325.98 million and INR 112.71 million respectively.
 As per the terms and conditions of issue of CCPS, Company has given right to the holders of CCPS to require the Company to buyback CCPS held by investors at reasonable approximation of fair market value in the event initial public offering (IPO) do not occur for specified period.